mklobukov/chronos-tools/README.md

 * ```chronostools login```

-If an app key and secret are found on your machine, this command will print the token.
+If an app key and secret are found in ```~/.chronos/credentials.json```, this command will print the token.
 If not found, it will prompt for app key and secret, save them to ```~/.chronos/credentials.json``` and then print token.

 * ```chronostools publish```